Virginia Beach Child Custody Lawyers Balance Your Concerns With Virginia’s Child Custody Laws

 No matter what your reasons for being involved in a custody dispute, you want to protect your children from as much emotional upheaval as you can.
 Many couples attempt and successfully achieve a co-parenting arrangement based on a mutual concern for the well being of their children.
 This is your ideal goal.
 This amicable arrangement puts a focus on your children's needs and includes a collaborative approach to parenting.

 Your parenting plan may include guidelines for child visitation.
 This refers to the arrangement for the parent who does not have primary custody to spend meaningful time with the child.
 In almost all custody and divorce cases in Virginia involving children, the parent who does not have physical custody of the children will be given child visitation.

 If there is a history of child abuse or neglect, you can request supervised visitation.
 In rare cases, a court may grant "no visitation."
 If you are worried about your child's health or safety, be sure to talk to your Virginia women's custody and/or divorce attorney as soon as possible about these critical issues.

 Your top concern is the welfare of your children, and this includes their financial security.
 The divorce attorneys at Hofheimer Family Law Firm are extremely knowledgeable about Virginia child support laws.
 Our Virginia child support attorneys will work tirelessly to ensure you are awarded the highest amount of child support possible so you can provide a comfortable, stable and healthy home environment for your children.

-Contact a Virginia Child Custody Lawyer Who Specializes in Your Needs
+Contact a Virginia Child Custody Lawyer

 We understand that the health and happiness of your child is your #1 concern and we will work with you to address any fears and anxieties that you may have about your child's future.
 Our women's divorce attorneys will work with you every step of the way to ensure that you achieve the best possible child custody and child support arrangements for you and your children.
 Call our office today at (757) 425-5200 to schedule a one-hour consultation.